galopago/galopago.github.io/_drafts/solar-harvesting-wifi-camera.md

 ##### Energy budget

-Warning: Some data will be simplified to yield simpler and faster results!
+Warning: Some data and procedures will be simplified to yield simpler and faster results!
 {: .notice--danger}

 ESP32 draws about 200 mA at 3.3 V to send data over Wi-Fi, which is equivalent to 0.66 W. A 40x40 mm solar panel that fits inside the aforementioned enclosure yields around 65 mA at 2 V at full sun, which is equivalent to 0.13 W.